reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 ### Start Our View

 We have our app generated, but Reapp generates us a full demo app showing nested views, and we won't need much more than a single page.
-Let's simplify things.
+Lets simplify things.
 In `routes.js` we can swap it out to just look like this:

 ```js